AdobeDocs/campaign.en/help/common/start/using/launching-adobe-campaign.md

 Web access is also used to in the validation process: operators can click on the approval request email and connect to Campaign through their web browser to validate or reject a delivery content or budget.

+To access to your Campaign instance from the web, the URL is:  `https://<your adobe campaign server>:<port number>/view/home`.

 ## Get your Adobe Campaign version {#getting-your-campaign-version}

 The **[!UICONTROL Help > About...]** menu lets you access the following information: